Is Botswana Good for Safari?: Honest Guide to Africa’s Premier Safari Destination in 2026

 What Other Entertainment Could Tourists Experience in Botswana Besides Safari?

-While Botswana is best known for its extraordinary wildlife and safari experiences, the country offers an array of activities beyond game drives and wildlife watching that can enrich a tourist’s visit.
+While Botswana is best known for its extraordinary wildlife, it also offers activities beyond game drives and wildlife watching that can enrich a tourist’s visit.

 One of the first things visitors often do upon arrival is explore the vibrant capital, Gaborone, which is home to a growing cultural and artistic scene.
 The National Museum and Art Gallery in Gaborone is a must-see for those interested in learning about the country’s rich cultural heritage.